Teenage pregnancy: Sexual abuse

 Studies from South Africa have found that 11–20% of pregnancies in teenagers are a direct result of rape.
 About 60% of teenage mothers had unwanted sexual experiences preceding their pregnancy.
 Before age 15, a majority of first-intercourse experiences among females are reported to be non-voluntary.
-The Guttmacher Institute found that 60% of girls who had sex before age 15 were coerced by males, who on average were six years their senior.
+The Guttmacher Institute found that 60% of girls who had sex before age 15 were coerced by males, who, on average, were six years their senior.
 In 2003, one in five teenage fathers admitted to forcing girls to have sex with them.

 Multiple studies have indicated a strong link between early childhood sexual abuse and subsequent teenage pregnancy in industrialized countries.
 Up to 70% of women who gave birth in their teens were molested as young girls.
 By contrast, 25% of women who did not give birth as teens were molested.

 In some countries, sexual intercourse between a minor and an adult is not considered consensual under the law because a minor is believed to lack the maturity and competence to make an informed decision to engage in fully consensual sex with an adult.
 In those countries, sex with a minor is therefore considered statutory rape.
 In most European countries, by contrast, once an adolescent has reached the age of consent, he or she can legally have sexual relations with adults because it is held that in general (although certain limitations may still apply), reaching the age of consent enables a juvenile to consent to sex with any partner who has also reached that age.
 Therefore, the definition of statutory rape is limited to sex with a person under the minimum age of consent.
 What constitutes statutory rape ultimately differs by jurisdiction (see age of consent).

 Dating violence

-Studies have indicated that adolescent girls are often in abusive relationships at the time of their conceiving.
+Studies have indicated that adolescent girls are often in abusive relationships at the time of their conception.
 They have also reported that knowledge of their pregnancy has often intensified violent and controlling behaviors on part of their boyfriends.
-Girls under age 18 are twice as likely to be beaten by their child's father than women over age 18.
+Girls under age 18 are twice as likely to be beaten by their child's father as women over age 18.
 A UK study found that 70% of women who gave birth in their teens had experienced adolescent domestic violence.
 Similar results have been found in studies in the US.
 A Washington State study found 70% of teenage mothers had been beaten by their boyfriends, 51% had experienced attempts of birth control sabotage within the last year, and 21% experienced school or work sabotage.

 In a study of 379 pregnant or parenting teens and 95 teenage girls without children, 62% of girls aged 11–15 and 56% of girls aged 16–19 reported experiencing domestic violence at the hands of their partners.
 Moreover, 51% of the girls reported experiencing at least one instance where their boyfriend attempted to sabotage their efforts to use birth control.